 The first thing to recognize about this phase of the installation is that it's not a one-person job.
-Many people have called us claiming to have installed the tubing by themselves and we've never questioned their honesty... just their sanity.
-Running multiple 200-foot loops of 7/8" PEX tubing doesn't have to be a nightmare, so why make it into one?
+Many people have called us claiming to have installed the tubing by themselves and we've never questioned their honesty...just their sanity.
+Running multiple 200-foot loops of 7/8" PEX tubing doesn't have to be a nightmare.
 As in most phases of construction, this project should be a two-person job.

 Start by drilling your joists in the easiest possible way.
-A 1/2" right angle drill, with a self feed drill bit, is the best way to go.
+A 1/2" right angle drill, with a self-feed drill bit, is the best way to go.
 Milwaukee makes an excellent one.
-Use a 1.5" size, and drill the hole an inch or two below the bottom of the sub-floor.....whatever allows you to drill the holes comfortably.
+Use a 1 1/2" size, and drill the hole an inch or two below the bottom of the subfloor.
+Whatever allows you to drill the holes comfortably.
 Remember that you'll probably be drilling a lot of them.

 Now, determine which "pattern" of tubing run you wish to use.
 Running up and down each joist bay works fine with 16" on center joists.
 But, if you have 12" on center joists, you may want to try the "skip a joist" method illustrated below.
-This method gives the tubing the widest possible bend and, as an additional bonus, both supply and return lines will end up on the same side of the room.
+This method gives the tubing the widest possible bend and, as an additional feature, both supply and return lines will end up on the same side of the room.

-If your joists are 24" on center, run one length of tubing per joist bay, then double back and repeat the process.
+If your joists (or trusses) are 24" on center, run one length of tubing per joist bay, then double back and repeat the process.
 You'll end up installing a very high performance floor, with two lengths of tubing per bay, approximately 12" on center.

-Whichever method is chosen, the best results will be obtained if the tubing is used at room temperature or above.
+Whichever method is chosen, you'll get the best results if the tubing is used at room temperature or above.
 Like with all plastics, the colder the tubing, the less flexible it will be.

-However, with two people working at roughly opposite ends of the room, the tubing is quite flexible enough to be snaked through the joists a few feet at a time, slowly, one worker feeding, and one taking up slack.
+However, with two people working at roughly opposite ends of the room, the tubing is flexible enough to be snaked through the holes in the joists a few feet at a time, slowly, one worker feeding, and one taking up slack.
 The tubing can lie flat on the floor between the two installers.
 It helps to counter-spin the roll to loosen it up and help the tubing unfurl off the roll easily.
-Always take your tubing from the outside of the roll, never the inside.